without Internet Explorer,

 “Gary really wanted to put his stamp on the album, and in the studio his personality really shone through.
 He and Phil really gelled.
 They worked hand in glove and it really paid off”.

 Despite being brutally simplistically-envisioned (most of the tunes are based at best on 3-chord bases), Lizzy manage to make the sluggish patterning work out.
 The title-track and “Got To Give It Up” should be thought of as exceptions most definitely, in a pack during which Thin Lizzy go soft in detriment of the rebellious, riffy, up-tempo blues mindset Robbo enthusiastically suggested – giving in to radio-friendly, polite and technically-lazy habits.
 The emphasis they put on the stubbornly-persisting choruses, as well as on the decibels they provided those of in the mix confirm Lynott & co.’s intentions to hit the charts and occupy FM radio playlists.
 Visconti, whose production was an integral element to strengthen and consolidate the sonic clarity of Lizzy’s sound on Bad Reputation, is now being pushed to make the music sound more poppy, commercially-attractive and decidedly sweetened.
 With Lynott also threatening a possible future as a solo artists, the rock values are now less-intransigent and strictly-traditional, welcoming the addition of explicit funky licks, above-mentioned pop tricks (specially noticeable on the absurd repetition of catchphrases) and predominantly-reduced, more concise solo sections and briefer instrumental passages (with the title-track being the memorable exception).
-It seems now the guys are obeying faithfully the suggestions from punk (Lynott and Gorham were hanging out with Steve Jones and Paul Cook at the time) and 80’s new wave pop to elude the so-called rock dinosaur rock mannerisms, concerning the instrumental level and ambitious proficiency of the 70’s, as well as the blues scale phrasing and the plodding beats.
+It seems now the guys are obeying faithfully the suggestions from punk (Lynott and Gorham were hanging out with Steve Jones and Paul Cook at the time) and 80’s new wave pop about how to elude the so-called rock dinosaur rock mannerisms, concerning the instrumental level and ambitious proficiency of the 70’s, as well as the blues scale phrasing and the plodding beats.

 Thin Lizzy said goodbye to the memorable 70’s with a great record, although it was clear and predictable the unstoppable changes in the rock scene were about to affect their success and reputation soon.
 They had to dispose of the old clichés in their music if they wanted to survive and compete with the new, raw 80’s NWOBHM groups.
 Too bad they were too stubborn to admit their mistakes, avoiding introducing substantial changes, rather abusing of poppy arrangements.
 But in 1979, their future didn’t seem so uncertain yet, as they could be proud and satisfied with this decent output: a classic hard rock album any 70’s music fan must have.
-While Led Zeppelin, Black Sabbath and Uriah Heep were drowning in mediocrity, these Irish rockers were still having fun with his old formulas.
+While Led Zeppelin, Black Sabbath and Uriah Heep were drowning into mediocrity, these Irish rockers were still having fun with his old formulas.
 But not for long...Gorham declares:

 “You can’t say that drugs aren’t fun, because they are.
 But when you start to have a problem with drugs, that’s when the fun stops.
 And when you’re doing heroin, you’ve got a big-ass problem in your hands…”